Janina Leitzig

-Janina Leitzig (/de/; born 16 April 1999) is a German professional footballer who plays as a goalkeeper for Women's Super League club Leicester City.
+Janina Leitzig (/de/; born 16 April 1999) is a German professional footballer who plays as a goalkeeper for Women's Super League club Manchester United.

 Career

 TSG 1899 Hoffenheim

 Leitzig made her league debut for TSG 1899 Hoffenheim II against FFC Frankfurt II on 30 August 2015.

 Leitzig made her league debut for TSG 1899 Hoffenheim against Werder Bremen on 3 June 2018.

 Bayern Munich

 On 19 February 2021, Leitzig was announced at Bayern.
 She made her league debut against Carl Zeiss Jena on 21 November 2021.

 Loan to Leicester City

 In January 2023, she joined English club Leicester City on loan until the end of the 2022–23 Women's Super League season.
 She made her league debut against Brighton on 15 January 2023.
 On 31 May 2023, it was announced that Leitzig had won the Leicester Player of the Season.

 Leicester City

 On 7 July 2023, Leicester City announced they had signed Leitzig on a permanent deal.
 She made her league debut against Bristol City on 1 October 2023.
 On 1 March 2024, it was announced that Leitzig had suffered a shoulder injury.